natenka/pyneng-book-en/docs/source/book/04_data_structures/7_tuple.rst

     TypeError: 'tuple' object does not support item assignment

-The sorted() function sorts the tuple elements in ascending order and returns a new list with sorted elements:
+Function sorted() sorts tuple elements in ascending order and returns a new list with sorted elements:

 .. code:: python